-The script lists quantity and commits to be backported and the current commit in process.
+The script lists quantity and commits to be backported and the current cherry-pick in process.
 This can be helpful in case there is a conflict and you manually continue after the conflict has been resolved.

 When the script completes, go to GitHub, where it will suggest that you make a PR from pushed branch.

-Even the script tries to automate, you may need to set the Pull Request subject and message text manually via copy/paste.
+Even the script tries to automate the following steps by adding predefined messages, you may need to set the Pull Request subject and message text manually via copy/paste based on the script output.
+This is not a bug in the script but depends on GitHub.
+It is highly suggested to use these messages as it eases finding and referencing a lot.

-Change the base branch to be committed against, from master to your target branch (in our example stable10) and continue.
+When not using the browser supported PR creation below, change the base branch to be committed against, from master to your target branch (in our example 10.9) and continue.